Tropical surface singularities: Introduction

 \begin{theorem} Let $F_u=\max_{(i,j,k)\in\mathcal{A}}\{u_{(i,j,k)}+ix+jy+kz\}$ define a singular tropical surface $S$.
-We assume that $S$ is generic (see Definition \ref{def-generic1}) and dual to a marked subdivision $T=\{(Q_1,\mathcal{A}_1),\ldots,(Q_k,\mathcal{A}_k)\}$ (see Subsection \ref{subsec-hypersurf}) of maximal-dimensional type (i.e.\ all points in $\mathcal{A}$ are marked).
+We assume that $S$ is generic (see Definition \ref{def-generic1}) and dual to a marked subdivision $T=\{(Q_1,\mathcal{A}_1),\ldots,(Q_k,\mathcal{A}_k)\}$ (see Subsection \ref{subsec-hypersurf}) of maximal-dimensional geometric type.
 Assume the dual subdivision corresponds to a cone of codimension $1$ in the secondary fan.
 Then every marked polytope $(Q_i,\mathcal{A}_i)$ in $T$ which does not contain the circuit is a simplex, and $S$ contains only finitely many singular points.
-Then their possible locations, classified up to integral unimodular affine transformations, are as follows:
+Their possible locations and dual polytopes, classified up to IUA-equivalence, are as follows:

 \begin{enumerate} \item[(a)] If the circuit is of dimension $3$ (Cases (A) and (B) in Figure \ref{fig:circuits1}), the dual cell is a vertex $V$ of $S$ and this vertex is the only singular point. \begin{description} \item[(a.1)] Either $V$ is adjacent to six edges and nine $2$-dimensional polyhedra.
-Then the dual polytope is a pentatope with vertices $(0,0,0)$, $(1,0,0)$, $(0,1,0)$, $(0,0,1)$ and $(1,p,q)$ with $p$ and $q$ coprime (Case (A) in Figure~ \ref{fig:circuits1}, see also Figure \ref{fig:a.1}).
+Then the dual polytope is IUA-equivalent to a pentatope with vertices $(0,0,0)$, $(1,0,0)$, $(0,1,0)$, $(0,0,1)$ and $(1,p,q)$ with $p$ and $q$ coprime (Case (A) in Figure~ \ref{fig:circuits1}, see also Figure \ref{fig:a.1}).

 \item[(a.2)] Or $V$ is adjacent to four edges and six $2$-dimensional polyhedra, just as a smooth vertex (Case (B) in Figure \ref{fig:circuits1}, see also Figure \ref{fig:a.2}).
 However, if we define the multiplicity of a vertex of a tropical hypersurface analogously to the case of tropical curves as the lattice volume of the corresponding polytope in the dual subdivision, then it follows that $V$ is a vertex of higher multiplicity.
 More precisely, the multiplicity can be 4,5,7,11,13,17,19 or 20.
-The dual is a tetrahedron with vertices $(0,0,0)$, $(1,0,0)$, $(0,1,0)$ and, resp., $(3,3,4)$, $(2,2,5)$, $(2,4,7)$, $(2,6,11)$, $(2,7,13)$, $(2,9,17)$, $(2,13,19)$, or $(3,7,20)$.
+The dual is IUA-equivalent to a tetrahedron with vertices $(0,0,0)$, $(1,0,0)$, $(0,1,0)$ and, resp., $(3,3,4)$, $(2,2,5)$, $(2,4,7)$, $(2,6,11)$, $(2,7,13)$, $(2,9,17)$, $(2,13,19)$, or $(3,7,20)$.